Why Machine Vision Installations Fail

 3. Expecting too much from the system

-We tend to forget that our brains do most of the seeing.
-For example, how do you know the difference between a dog and a cat?
-They both have four feet, fur, similar noses and eyes, etc. You have to combine everything your senses are telling you to make the determination.
+We tend to forget that our brains do most of the seeing, not our eyes.
+Don't believe me?
+How do you know the difference between a dog and a cat?
+They both have four feet, fur, similar noses and eyes.
+You have to combine everything your senses are telling you to make the determination.
 In the machine vision world, assuming a good picture, the solution here is software.
 In the past, we solved these problems with lots of code.
 But recently, deep learning and artificial intelligence products have come to market, making these problems solvable.
 For example, Cognex's VisionPro Vidi system uses new deep learning techniques and artificial intelligence in an easy-to-deploy, powerful solution.
 If you want to take a peek under the hood on machine vision AI and deep learning, I highly recommend watching this video here .
 And remember, some types of machine vision problems need some very powerful code and coding techniques to make it work.

-It can take years to gain the experience and wisdom you need to avoid the pitfalls of machine vision in the factory.
+It can take years to gain the experience and wisdom you need to avoid the traps machine vision in the factory can present.
 Fortunately, the engineers at SolVIS have spent the past 20 years in the trenches of machine vison and automation.
 We have seen what works and what does not.
 We learn from our mistakes and constantly try the latest machine vision techniques on customer products every week.
 We solve problems and put together complex machine vision solutions that just plain work.
 I encourage you to send us your hardest challenge today, and we will find a solution for you.

 Let us help you get a clear vision of what's possible.